-- FSS is only supported on clusters of up to 64 nodes. - Disk initialization operations should be performed only on nodes with local connectivity to the disk. - FSS does not support the use of boot disks, opaque disks, and non-VxVM disks for network sharing. - Hot-relocation is disabled on FSS disk groups. - The VxVM cloned disks operations are not supported with FSS disk groups. - FSS does not support non-SCSI3 disks connected to multiple hosts. - Dynamic LUN Expansion (DLE) is not supported. - FSS only supports instant data change object (DCO), created using the vxsnap operation or by specifying "logtype=dco dcoversion=20" attributes during volume creation. - By default creating a mirror between SSD and HDD is not supported through vxassist, as the underlying mediatypes are different.
+• FSS is only supported on clusters of up to 8 nodes.

+- Disk initialization operations should be performed only on nodes with local connectivity to the disk. - FSS does not support the use of boot disks, opaque disks, and non-VxVM disks for network sharing. - Hot-relocation is disabled on FSS disk groups. - The VxVM cloned disks operations are not supported with FSS disk groups. - The vxresize operation is not supported on volumes and file systems from the slave node. - FSS does not support non-SCSI3 disks connected to multiple hosts. - Dynamic LUN Expansion (DLE) is not supported. - FSS only supports instant data change object (DCO), created using the vxsnap operation or by specifying "logtype=dco dcoversion=20" attributes during volume creation. - By default creating a mirror between SSD and HDD is not supported through vxassist, as the underlying mediatypes are different.
 To workaround this issue, you can create a volume with one mediatype, for instance the HDD, which is the default mediatype, and then later add a mirror on the SSD.
-For example:

-vxassist -g diskgroup make volume size init=none vxassist -g diskgroup mirror volume mediatype:ssd vxvol -g diskgroup init active volume
+For example: - # vxassist -g diskgroup make volume size init=none vxassist -g diskgroup mirror volume mediatype:ssd vxvol -g diskgroup init active volume